Berlin court overturns ban on weekend coronavirus protest | DW | 28.08.2020

 A protest against coronavirus restrictions appears likely to take place in the German capital this weekend, after an administrative court in Berlin overturned a ban on the demonstration on Friday.

-A court spokesman said that the demonstration, which is expected to draw tens of thousands of people on Saturday, will be allowed to go ahead under certain conditions.
+A court spokesman said that the demonstration, which is expected to draw over 22,500 people on Saturday, will be allowed to go ahead under certain conditions.

 The court's decision can still be appealed, but it remains to be seen whether city officials will try to do so.